shreyasrastogi/AzureUserEntraIDApp/README.md

 # Use Case

 **Programming Parrot Corp** is going through an expansion phase.
-There are lot of users joining in different departments spread across different locations and also there are lot of seasonal wokers joining.
+There are lot of users joining in different departments spread across different locations and also there are lot of seasonal workers joining.
 Programming Parrot Corp uses Entra ID for authentication and to provide access to various SAAS Applications .
-Now Once the User joins diffferent department managers raise requests for user accounts in Entra ID.
+Now Once the User joins different department managers raise requests for user accounts in Entra ID.
-Entra ID admins is pretty swamped with requests and there is a backlog of requests to create user accounts which is causing delay  in user account creation or modification for exisitng users.
+Entra ID admins is swamped with requests and there is a backlog of requests to create user accounts which is causing delay  in user account creation or modification for existing users.
-Programming Parrot Corp is looking for a Solution which can be rolled out to users acorss different locations where tasks can be performed in self serve mode.
+Programming Parrot Corp is looking for a Solution which can be rolled out to users across different locations where tasks can be performed in self serve mode.

 Programming Parrot Corp also wants to rollout solution **faster , easy to maintain  and keep the solution cost low** .